Back To Top

 Im Jong-seok, who served as chief of staff for former President Moon Jae-in, speaks during a commemorative event marking the sixth anniversary of the Pyongyang Declaration signed between Moon and North Korean leader Kim Jong-un on Sept.
 19, 2018.
 (Yonhap)

-“Arguing we should no longer strive to reunify Koreas has the same effect as acknowledging North Korea as an independent and separate country,” said Tae, who worked at the North Korean embassy in London before seeking asylum in Seoul in 2016.
+“Arguing we should no longer strive to reunify Korea has the same effect as acknowledging North Korea as an independent and separate country,” said Tae, who worked at the North Korean embassy in London before seeking asylum in Seoul in 2016.

 “If the concept of doing away with reunification becomes an accepted paradigm in South Korean politics, we will have no say in the human rights violations occurring north of the border,” he said.